philthinker/philthinker.github.io/_posts/2019-8-2-Actor-CriticAlgorithmsABriefNote.md

+﻿---
+layout: post
+title: "Actor-Critic Algorithms: A Brief Note"       # Title of the post
+description: AC in RL       # Description of the post, used for Facebook Opengraph & Twitter
+headline: Actor-Critic algorithm      # Will appear in bold letters on top of the post
+modified: 2019-8-2                 # Date
+category: Reinforcement Learning
+tags: []
+image:
+comments: true
+mathjax: true
+---

-﻿#Actor - Critic
+# Actor - Critic
 A class of algorithms that precede Q-Learning and SARSA are **actor - critic** methods.
 Refer to

 > V. Konda and J. Tsitsiklis: *Actor -critic algorithms.* SIAM Journal on Control and Optimization 42(4), 1143-1166 (2003).

 for more details.
 We first give some basics:
-##Policy Gradient Methods & Policy Gradient Theorem
+## Policy Gradient Methods & Policy Gradient Theorem
 We consider methods for learning the policy weights based on the gradient of some performance measure $\eta(\theta)$ with respect to the policy weights.
 These methods maximize performance, so their updates approximate gradient ascent in $\eta$:
 $$\theta_{t+1}=\theta_{t}+\alpha\widehat{\nabla\eta(\theta_{t})}$$
 All methods that follow this general schema are known as *policy gradient methods*, whether or not they also learn an approximate value function.
 A value function may still be used to learn the policy weight $\theta\in\mathbb{R}^{n}$, but may not be required for action selection.